How To Set Up And Maintain Your Crypto Portfolio

 What comes after signing up for a crypto wallet or buying your first Bitcoin (BTC) or Ether (ETH)?
 Some people might say riches; others might say regret.
 We can’t tell you which answer is correct, but we can tell you how to set up a balanced portfolio that lowers risk occurrence and opens up a pathway to positive financial growth.

-Acknowledging risk is a fundamental part of an investment.
-Even when building a fiat portfolio for investment, you must know how much risk you can tolerate and how much time you can dedicate to stacking up your assets.
+Acknowledging risk is a fundamental part of investing.
+Even when building a fiat portfolio, you must know how much risk you can tolerate and how much time you can dedicate to building up your assets.

 Do you want to make a quick profit or play the long game?